Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Introduction and main results on the Stochastic Heat Flow

 \subsection{A quick overview of the SHF literature}

 Many features of the SHF have been investigated, in particular its moments.
 The second moment was first studied in~\cite{BC98} in the context of solutions to the 2D stochastic heat equation, exploiting a connection with the delta-Bose gas from~\cite{ABD95}; refined results, also in the setting of directed polymers, were later obtained in \cite{CSZ19-Dickman}.
-The third moment was established in \cite{CSZ19-3rd} before all integer moments were derived in \cite{GQT21}; see also \cite{Che24} for further connections with the delta-Bose gas.
+The third moment was obtained in \cite{CSZ19-3rd}, and all integer moments were later derived in \cite{GQT21}; see also \cite{Che24} for further connections with the delta-Bose gas.

-The asymptotic analysis of moments is challenging, due to their intricate structure, but important progress has been obtained recently in \cite{GN25}, where a sharp lower bound on their growth rate was established through a novel connection between moments of the SHF and the Gaussian Free Field, as well as in \cite{LZ24}, where small-scale asymptotics were derived, extending the approach developed by \cite{CZ23} in the sub-critical regime.
+The asymptotic analysis of moments is challenging, due to their intricate structure.
+Important progress has recently been made in \cite{GN25}, where a sharp lower bound on their growth rate was established through a novel connection between moments of the SHF and the Gaussian Free Field; note that the moments grow at a doubly exponential rate, a feature that also appears in our results.
+Let us also mention \cite{LZ24}, where small-scale asymptotics were derived, extending the approach developed by \cite{CZ23} in the sub-critical regime.

 Concerning the properties of the SHF as a random measure, estimates on its singularity and regularity were obtained in \cite{CSZ25}.
-It was also proved in \cite{CSZ23-GMC} that the SHF is not a \emph{Gaussian Multiplicative Chaos (GMC)} on~$\R^2$ via comparison of moments.
-Very recently, the SHF was shown in \cite{CT25} to enjoy a \emph{conditional GMC structure} on path space, which yields as corollaries the strict positivity/full support property, also obtained independently in \cite{N25pos}, and a qualitative asymptotic behavior for strong disorder, discussed below.
+It was also proved in \cite{CSZ23-GMC} that the SHF is \emph{not a Gaussian Multiplicative Chaos (GMC)} on~$\R^2$ via comparison of moments.
+Very recently, the SHF was shown in \cite{CT25} to enjoy a \emph{conditional GMC structure} on path space, which yields as corollaries the full support property (strict positivity), also obtained independently in \cite{N25pos}, and the local extinction of mass for strong disorder, discussed below.

-Other features of the SHF include a Chapman-Kolmogorov property and the construction of associated polymer measures \cite{CM24}, continuity in time and the already mentioned characterization \cite{Tsai24}.
+Other features of the SHF include a Chapman--Kolmogorov property and the construction of associated polymer measures \cite{CM24}, continuity in time and the characterization already mentioned above \cite{Tsai24}.
 Let us also mention the black noise property \cite{GT25} and an enhanced noise sensitivity property for directed polymer partition functions \cite{CD25}, which both yield independence between SHF and white noise.
-Recent progress on a martingale characterization of the SHF has also been obtained \cite{N25mart,Chen25mart}.
+Recent progress on a martingale description of the SHF was obtained in \cite{N25mart,Chen25mart}.